arizonahanson/Flutes.jl/README.txt

 install make, julia, openscad
 then run `make`

-Exporting the three stl files can take several minutes each.
+Exporting the three model files can take several minutes each.
 If you have multiple CPU cores, you can speed up the build by running in parallel with the `-j` flag for make: `make -j3`

 * better to use a tagged release